Audio Version [click the globe to change language]

 - test the 3 plugins (Autoptimize, Far Future Expiry Header and Remove Query Strings From Static Resources)

-- database cleanup using the WP Database Backup plugin here
+- database cleanup using the WP Database Backup plugin and post revisions cleanup using the WP Sweep plugin.

-My stack gets you a fast wp setup.
+The above stack gets you a fast WordPress setup.
 From there, you work on your pages and test and find the sweet spot: the point where you’re happy to compromise, which should be a point where your pages look great and load fast enough to provide an all-round good experience to your visitors.

 If you really want that boost from serving images externally but you don’t want to pay the monthly fee, you can use a free image hosting service like flickr.
 Personally, I can’t be bothered jumping through hoops to get that done.
-I’d rather wait until the website starts to grow and invest in a good CDN.
+If you feel the same way, you can always wait until the website starts to grow and invest in a good CDN.

 And if you’re feeling nice, subscribe to my blog so you can catch the next guide and all the good stuff I throw out there.